Big2/Mission-Record-Documents/README.md

-# WDD
+# Work distribution documents(WDD)

-Work distribution documents
+> This repository is save the plan of work.